elizabethmdoyle/web-sprint-challenge-javascript-fundamentals/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read.

 1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.
+.map - essentially is a copy of an array with a for loop,as a higher order function.
+.filter - used to loop over an array in order to return specific results.
+.reduce

 2. Explain the difference between a callback and a higher order function.
+A higher order function, is a function that accepts another function as one of its parameters/arguments.

+A callback is reference to another function, that will later be passed in as the argument to another function.

 3. Explain what a closure is.